 Complete the following steps:

-9. For If a request, choose matches a statement.
+- For If a request, expand the dropdown and choose matches the statement.

 For Match type, choose Contains string.